Language and literacy development is the result of ongoing positive experiences—experiences that begin the moment your child is born.

 How do I do Smart Talk?

-Take advantage everyday moments—meal time, bath time, getting dressed, diaper changes, play time are great opportunities for Smart Talk.
+Take advantage of everyday moments—meal time, bath time, getting dressed, diaper changes, play time are great opportunities for Smart Talk.

 How do I build my child’s vocabulary?